ChestnutDots/Task_Manager/README.md

    cd task-manager-app

 2. Configure your database
-   - create a MySQL database named "task-directory"
+   - create a MySQL database named "task-directory" (you can use the schema.sql file in the sql_scripts folder)
    - update the application.properties fiel with your DB credentials

 3. Configure the application.properties file